 There is a priority for upper-division and graduate students.
-Students can use the scholarships at public colleges and universities and accredited independent colleges, universities, and career schools in Washington.
+Students can use the scholarships at public colleges and universities and many accredited independent colleges and universities in Washington.

 Representatives of the American Indian community have formed a nonprofit 501(c)(3) organization, known as the “Friends of American Indians in Education” (FAIE), to promote and coordinate fundraising activities for the scholarship.
 The selection committee is composed of American Indian educators, tribal education administrators, and private individuals from the American Indian community in the state.